Amtrak didn't wait for system that could've prevented wreck - News 12 Now

 AP Photo/Elaine Thompson

-The rush to launch service on a new, faster Amtrak route near Seattle came at a deadly cost: none of the critical speed-control technology that could have prevented a derailment was active before the train set off on its maiden voyage.
+The rush to launch service on a new, faster Amtrak route near Seattle came at a deadly cost – critical speed-control technology that could have prevented a derailment was not active before the train set off on its maiden voyage.

-Work to install the sophisticated, GPS-based technology known as positive train control isn’t expected to be completed on the newly opened 15-mile span where the train derailed until next spring, according to Sound Transit, the public agency that owns the tracks.
+Work to install the sophisticated, GPS-based technology known as positive train control isn’t expected to be completed until next spring on the newly opened 15-mile (24-kilometer) span where the train derailed, according to Sound Transit, the public agency that owns the tracks.

-The train was going 80 mph in a 30 mph zone Monday when it raced off the rails as they curved toward a bridge, hurtling train cars onto a highway below, investigators said.
+The train was going 80 mph (129 kph) in a 30 mph (48 kph) zone Monday when it raced off the rails as they curved toward a bridge, hurtling train cars onto a highway below, investigators said.
 Three people were killed, and dozens were injured.
 Federal investigators say they are looking into whether the engineer was distracted.

 A positive train control system could have detected the speeding and automatically applied the brakes to stop the train, said Najmedin Meshkati, a University of Southern California professor who has studied the technology for three decades.